Chapter 9:

 “Ammy!
 I love your hair SO much!
 Let me braid it!”
 Patricia was so pretty.
 She’d spend tons of time on her own, the others’, and my hair.
 I thought she’d have made a great stylist!
 “I’m so jelly!
 You don’t need make up, or even have to worry about split ends.”

-Chelsea and the others all looked crushed…or maybe the right word would have been disheartened.
+Chelsea and the others all looked troubled…or maybe the right word would have been dispirited.
 At the time, I believe it was because they wanted the spotlight for themselves.
 “Good for you, Amala.”
 My closest friend in the world, Chelsea flashed a wary smile.
 We spent the rest of the night having a little party to celebrate!
 That night, for once in the year and a half since I’d started at that school, I didn’t think of my parents, just my new family.
-Eventually, everyone fell asleep in mine and Chelsea’s room; she and I shared her bed, as the others slept on the other bunk or the floor.
-She rolled over to me, whispering something, just before I drafted off.
+Eventually, everyone fell asleep in mine and Chelsea’s room; she and I shared her bed, as the others slept on the other bunk or floor.
+She rolled over to me, whispering something, just before I drifted off.
 “Amala…I’ll protect you.
 I’m your big sister, after all.”
 It was a puzzling statement, etched into my memories.

 After that, each day became brutal.
 I was drilled relentlessly by our instructor.
 Any movement, every meal, all the songs and positioning were scrutinized to the smallest detail, no matter what!
 Despite all the other girls being around, I was the main focus.
 He’d keep a close eye on me, watching my every step and ultimately, my every fault.
 I left those day feeling totally inadequate, and undeserving.